 The Undergraduate Medical Program for the MD degree was initiated in 1969, graduating its ﬁrst students in May 1972.
 Currently, 203 students will be admitted to the program.

 Waterloo Regional and Niagara Regional Campuses

-For the incoming class in 2014, 28 of the 203 positions are designated to the Waterloo Regional Campus and 28 positions are designated to the Niagara Regional Campus.
+For the incoming classes, 28 of the 203 positions are designated to the Waterloo Regional Campus and 28 positions are designated to the Niagara Regional Campus.
 All applicants invited to the McMaster Multiple-Mini Interview (MMI) will be asked to rank their site choice (Hamilton, Waterloo Region or Niagara Region) as 1, 2, 3 or no preference.
 Offers of admission to the medical school will be made from the master rank list irrespective of geographical preference.
 Subsequent to ﬁlling the 203 positions, registrants to the class will be offered a position based on their preference and geographical background.

 The offer of admission is binding to a speciﬁc site.

 Students accepted into the Waterloo Regional Campus and the Niagara Regional Campus will spend the ﬁrst Medical Foundation in Hamilton.
 The costs associated with transportation and/or accommodation will be covered by the student.
 Each Regional Campus is approximately a one-hour drive from Hamilton.

 The academic program operates on an 11 months-a-year basis in ﬁrst and second year, and 8 months in third year and students qualify for the MD degree at the end of the third academic year.
 The curriculum has been designed to involve medical students in a broad range of human health problems throughout their education and to prepare them for effective working relationships with patients, colleagues and society.